 The Depot and Pine Street intersection has a lack of queuing space on the south leg due to a railroad crossing seen in the photograph below.
 This issue leads to a lack of queuing space on the north leg of the adjacent intersection, the I-5 ramp terminal.
 Both the Rogue Valley Commuter line transit operation and the City fire department have noted a lack of space to wait for the northbound I-5 ramp terminal intersection signal and not sit on the railroad tracks, which is a challenge for longer vehicles.
 The police department also mentions it as a general concern.
 On the queuing diagram below, there are queues that extend from the interchange upstream into this intersection and the Pine & Main Street intersection.
 In 2028 the eastbound queue of Depot and Pine Street will be long enough to interfere and interrupt operations at Pine and Main Street.
 This is a problem that needs to be addressed.

-OS7 Depot Street and NB I-5 The V/C at this intersection is forecasted to meet the 0.85 v/c standard in 2040.
+There are three freight trains that use the railroad on a daily basis.
+The trains consist of 45 cars.
+Profits are high at this time, but the number of trains operating has decreased substantially.
+Therefore, frequency for the future is not projected to significantly change.
+OS7 Depot Street and NB I-5 The V/C at this intersection is forecasted to 1.07 in 2040, over capacity.
+This intersection is predicted to exceed the standard of 0.85 in 2028.
+This intersection is forecasted to be at capacity (V/C = 1.00) in 2036.
 This signalized intersection will have queues in both directions on Depot Street radiating from the closely spaced nearby intersections.
 These queues are evident today under existing conditions and will get worse in the future.
 There will be an unreasonable delay and queues on all legs, especially the exit ramp.
-The ADT/C ratio is 10.36, congested with slowing speeds on a daily basis.
+The ADT/C ratio is 11.06, congested with slowing speeds on a daily basis.
 As seen in the photo, there is not queuing space for large southwest bound vehicles on Depot Street heading toward southbound I-5 or OR99.
 As can be seen by the red lines on the queuing diagram, there are queues that extend through the interchange and up the ramp.